Not your keys - Not your bitcoin.

 |

-For 10x security multi signature wallets offer the highest security.
-A 2 of 3 multi sig requires 2 of the 3 key holders to sign a transaction. which should protect against flakey partners or the wrench attack (some breaks in and threatens you).
+Another awesome tutorial from BTC sessions "Sparrow wallet: manage your bitcoin (hot cold and multi-sig)" For 10x security multi signature wallets offer the highest security.
+2 of 3 multi sig requires 2 of the 3 key holders to sign a transaction. which should protect against the wrench attack (some breaks in and threatens you), or a 7 of 9 signature wallet would protect against flaky business partners.

 |